-drove to Dublin Thursday to encourage and having, a better understanding of the needed in the furtherance of the gospel.
-Brother Cowan and his supporters in their support of preaching the gospel. effort at having the gospel preached over the radio, which seemed to be a valuable the church about discussing the preachers'

-listeners there should be a meeting held and personal work done.
+We returned to Dallas Monday and drove to Dublin Thursday to encourage Brother Cowan and his supporters in their effort at having the gospel preached over the radio, which seemed to be a valuable adjunct to the work in that field.
+If this work is left just where it stands the results will be only a small per cent of what they will be if other broadcasts follow.
+Then in each community where there were by the leaders with the preacher concernlisteners there should be a meeting held and personal work done.